Social Media Addiction Statistics

 There are dozens of social media apps vying for the attention of teenagers and adults alike.
 For many years, Facebook reigned champion, drawing the time and attention of billions of users every day.
 In fact, seven out of 10 Americans still admit to checking Facebook daily.

-A 2023 Pew Research Center survey found that YouTube remains the preferred social media site for teens, with roughly nine out of ten of the 13 to 17-year-olds surveyed using the video-sharing app.
+A 2024 Pew Research Center survey found that YouTube remains the preferred social media site for teens, with roughly nine out of ten of those ages 13 to 17 surveyed using the video-sharing app.

-Instagram is the most dangerous social media platform for
+2. Instagram is the most dangerous social media platform for teens’ mental health.

 Nearly two-thirds of American teenagers use Meta’s Instagram.
-Unfortunately, a recent survey by the U.K.’s Royal Society for Public Health and the Young Health Movement found that, among popular social media apps, Instagram was the most detrimental to mental health.
+Unfortunately, a recent survey by the U.K.’s Royal Society for Public Health and the Young Health Movement found that Instagram was the most detrimental to mental health among the most popular apps.

-Specifically, teenagers between the ages of 14 and 17 noted increased feelings of anxiety, depression, loneliness, and the fear of missing out (FOMO) when scrolling Instagram.
+Specifically, teenagers between the ages of 14 and 17 noted increased feelings of anxiety, depression, loneliness, and the fear of missing out, or FOMO, when scrolling Instagram.
 Teens also acknowledged that Instagram interfered with their ability to sleep, contributed to body dysmorphic disorder, and increased instances of bullying.

 Research confirms that the more the average young person uses social media, the more likely it becomes that they experience serious mental health issues such as: